Jan3385/VoxaEngine/README.md

 To prepare the project for compilation run:

-`cmake -S . -B build -DCMAKE_TOOLCHAIN_FILE="PATH/TO/VCPKG/CMAKE/vcpkg.cmake"`
+`cmake -S . -B build --preset release -DCMAKE_TOOLCHAIN_FILE="PATH/TO/VCPKG/CMAKE/vcpkg.cmake"`

-Afterwards run following to set the release preset:

-`cmake --preset release`

 Build the project into executable binaries with: